vicajilau/pdf_tool/README.md

-# pdf_tool Flutter Plugin
+# pdf_toolkit Flutter Plugin

-pdf_tool is a Flutter plugin that provides low-level PDF document manipulation capabilities using Foreign Function Interface (FFI) and third-party C libraries.
+pdf_toolkit is a Flutter plugin that provides low-level PDF document manipulation capabilities using Foreign Function Interface (FFI) and third-party C libraries.
 This plugin allows developers to perform various operations on PDF documents, such as merging, splitting, and extracting pages.

 ## Features